Azure/azure-sdk-for-js/sdk/storage/storage-queue/MigrationGuide.md

 );
 ```

-Now, for `@azure/storage-queue`, you can use a constructor of `QueueServiceClient` which accepts token credential classes provided in `@azure/identity` package to get a `BlobServiceClient` instance with AAD token credentials.
+Now, for `@azure/storage-queue`, you can pass any of the [credentials from the `@azure/identity` package](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md) to the constructor of `QueueServiceClient` to make use of your AAD credentials.
 In following sample, it creates an instance of `DefaultAzureCredential` which reads credentials from environment variables `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`, and creates a `QueueServiceClient` to consume the credential instance.

 ```javascript
 const { QueueServiceClient } = require("@azure/storage-queue");